minprog/platforms/django/lectures/js/index.md

 ## DOM Manipulation

-Let’s use this idea of DOM manipulation to improve our counter page:
+Let's use this idea of DOM manipulation to improve our counter page:

     <!DOCTYPE html>
     <html lang="en">